samkap/eleventy-netlify-boilerplate/posts/2017-11-14-quick-performance-boost-on-the-site.md

 ## 3. Now, this six image thing

 Okay, so it is favicons.
 I don't need six.
 I should only have three, I think.
 One favicon, that photo of me, and my logo.
 The other three are coming, mainly for the purpose of serving as icons on mobile devices.
 I don't know about anyone else, but I don't even have my own site on my home screen.
 I feel like this is unnecessary to keep, so I take it out of my `head` includes, and in the process, clean up spaces and unused code in six other includes.
-I feel better about it, but I'm not sure if it's actually helping yet.
+I feel better about it, but I’m not sure if it’s actually helping yet.

 I also, re-optimized my logo (7k, no change) and the photo at the bottom of me (15.8k to 14.3k).

 ## Quick Results

-After taking maybe 45-90min with a few random breaks and about six commits, here's how the page did:
+After taking maybe 45-90min with a few random breaks and about six commits, here’s how the page did:

 ### Google PageSpeed Results